-This spicy, subtly smoky sauce, a take on a traditional salsa from Chiapas, Mexico, is delicious spooned on grilled chicken or shrimp.
+This peanut-chile sauce, a take on a traditional salsa from Chiapas, Mexico, is delicious spooned on grilled chicken or shrimp.
 This recipe first appeared in our August/September 2012 issue with Hugo Ortega’s article Special Sauce.

 - 1⁄2 cup canola oil